-A quick reference guide to many features of CSS, organized alphabetically.
-Clicking on each element takes you to the new URL, where will you find a detailed information (along with examples) about the element you’ve clicked.
+A quick reference guide to many features of CSS organized alphabetically.
+Clicking on each element takes you to the new URL, where will you find detailed information (along with examples) about the element you’ve clicked.

 2. Comprehensive CSS3 Cheat Sheet

 This is an ultimate cheat sheet including all important CSS3 tags.
-It is designed as an eye-catching infographics that is available in both PNG and PDF format.
+It is designed as an eye-catching infographic that is available in both PNG and PDF format.